erickaakcire/webhistorian/README.md

-# Web Historian: Visualize your web use to understand your habits
+# Web Historian - Educational Edition: Visualize your web use to understand your habits
-This extension for Google Chrome or Firefox helps users track their browsing habits to become more mindful of how they spend their time online.
+This extension for Google Chrome helps users track their browsing habits to become more mindful of how they spend their time online.
+This extension has been used in the classroom (middle school through higher ed) to help students understand their actual browsing behavior and digital traces in general, as well as for personal productivity purposes.

 Web Historian helps unlock the information that is already in your web browsing history with easy to use interactive visualizations.
 For more information see [http://webhistorian.org](http://webhistorian.org).
-It can be installed from the [Chrome store]( https://chrome.google.com/webstore/detail/web-historian-web-history/chpcblajbmmlbhecpnnadmjmlbhkloji) or via [Mozilla.org for Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/web-historian/).
+It can be installed from the [Chrome store]( https://chrome.google.com/webstore/detail/web-historian-web-history/chpcblajbmmlbhecpnnadmjmlbhkloji).

-Web Historian was created to help researchers partner with users to advance understanding of how the web impacts society.
-By informing and empowering users about their own data, they can then give informed consent to take part in research about online behavior.
-Web Historian invites users to participate in a [research project](http://www.webhistorian.org/participate/).
-The opt-in only IRB-approved research involves submitting browsing data and taking a short online survey about online and offline information gathering.

 The extension uses the D3.js for the visualizations and accesses the history data via the chrome.history API.